Skip to content

 Quick Answers

-Yes — physical samples, sample-board mockups on the home, and honest recommendations are part of our process.
+Yes.
+Physical samples, on-home sample-board mockups, and honest recommendations for your architecture and exposure are part of our process.

-Yes — Hardie can be field-painted with any color; you trade ColorPlus warranty for color freedom.
+Yes.
+Hardie can be field-painted any color, but you trade the factory ColorPlus warranty for that color freedom.

 Sources